gabors-data-analysis/da-coding-rstats/lecture11-functions/functions.md

 -   you can check the type of inputs

-After you have written the function, set the seed to `123` and generate `y` as a uniform random variable with 10,000 observations and with lower bound of 0 and upper bound of 1.
+After you have written the function, set the seed to `123` and generate `y` as a uniform random variable with 10,000 observations and with a lower bound of 0 and upper bound of 1.
 Use this `y` and set `rep_num = 1000` and `sample_size = 5000` and run the function.
 Create three ggplots:

--   plot the histogram (density) of the calculated means with a normal distribution’s curve (N(mean(y),sd(y)/sqrt(sample_size))) add two vertical line, one with the mean of `y` and the other with the mean of `mean_stat`.
+-   plot the histogram (density) of the calculated means with a normal distribution curve (N(mean(y),sd(y)/sqrt(sample_size))) add two vertical lines, one with the mean of `y` and the other with the mean of `mean_stat`.
-    -   explain what you can see and how it reflects to the hypothesis you ask?
+    -   explain what you can see and how it reflects the hypothesis you ask?
 -   plot the histogram (density) of the calculated `t_stat_A` with a normal distribution N(0,1)
     -   what is the Type 1 error here?
 What is the power of the test?